Elvanos/webTemplate/README.md

     * distFileJs - the name of the desired js file

 #### How the automated object literal builder works
 The webTemplate comes with a custom coded system to build an [object literal](http://www.dyn-web.com/tutorials/object-literal/) out of your scattered .js, .jsx and .coffee files.
+No need to worry about duplicate file names in the structure, each file gets assigned a custom ID during generation (does not affect the final bundle naming of properties/methods/sub-objects).

 This is accoplished by recursively scanning the directory structure of your <sourceDiretory>/js/ directory and automatically creating an importsBundle.js file for Rollup, before rollup is run.

 importsBundle.js is regenerated every time the builder is run, so no need to update it manually.

+This feature can be turned off in case you wish to create the file manually instead.
+Both manual and automated files are exclusive, dont override each other and can co-exist next to each other (only one gets generated at a time based on the settings tho).

 * Example file structure
 ```